AgenticRec: A Recommendation-Oriented Agentic Framework with Progressive Tool-Integrated Reasoning Optimization: Introduction

+To overcome these limitations, recommender agents have recently emerged as a promising paradigm, serving as the central hub of recommendation systems~\cite{InteRecAgent} or being applied in conversational recommendation scenarios~\cite{MACRS}, leveraging agents’ strong planning, reasoning, and memory capabilities to enable more interactive, context-aware, and proactive recommendation~\cite{Survey4RecAgent,RecAgentSurvey}.

-Therefore, recent work has explored recommender agents~\cite{abs-2503-05659,Survey4RecAgent} that equip LLMs with structured decision loops (e.g., ReAct~\cite{react}) and tools to perform \emph{``Think before Recommendation''} for evidence-aware recommendation~\cite{RecMind, InteRecAgent, ToolRec}.
-However, despite their promising progress, existing recommender agents still face two challenges: \begin{itemize}[leftmargin=10pt,topsep=5pt,itemsep=0.2pt] \item \textbf{Disconnection between Reasoning and Ranking Feedback:} First, their reasoning and acting behaviors are not optimized end-to-end under recommendation feedback: intermediate reasoning steps and tool invocations are often driven by generic language priors or handcrafted prompt heuristics~\cite{RecMind,InteRecAgent} (the left part of Fig.~\ref{fig:teaser}).
-Since tool use is intertwined with reasoning, not only \emph{when/what} to invoke but also \emph{how} the retrieved evidence is integrated into the final decision must be determined via reasoning, posing a challenge to the design.
+Along this direction, recent work has explored recommender agents~\cite{abs-2503-05659,Survey4RecAgent} that equip LLMs with structured decision loops (e.g., ReAct~\cite{react}) and tools to perform \emph{``Think and Act before Recommendation''} for evidence-aware recommendation~\cite{RecMind, InteRecAgent, ToolRec}.
+Despite their promising progress, existing recommender agents still face two challenges: \begin{itemize}[leftmargin=10pt,topsep=5pt,itemsep=0.2pt] \item \textbf{Misalignment between Tool-Integrated Reasoning Trajectories and Recommendation Feedback:} A common line of existing methods are driven by generic language priors or handcrafted prompt heuristics~\cite{RecMind,InteRecAgent} (the left part of Fig.~\ref{fig:teaser}), leaving their reasoning trajectories not optimized under recommendation feedback.
+Since tool use is inherently intertwined with reasoning, not only \emph{when/what} to invoke but also \emph{how} the retrieved evidence is integrated into the final decision must be determined via reasoning, posing a challenge to the design.

-\item \textbf{Inability to Resolve Fine-Grained Preferences:} Second, they typically lack a mechanism to progressively sharpen fine-grained preference boundaries on hard, highly confusable candidates.
+\item \textbf{Insufficiency in Resolving Fine-Grained User Preferences:} Existing methods typically lack a mechanism to progressively sharpen fine-grained preference boundaries on hard, highly confusable candidates.
 In practice, implicit feedback provides sparse supervision, and inaccurate recommendations may arise from subtle preference differences among top-ranked candidates, which are difficult to correct using coarse list-level signals alone.
-As a result, agents may learn globally reasonable behaviors, yet remain brittle in challenging cases.
+As a result, agents may learn globally reasonable behaviors, yet remain brittle in challenging cases. \end{itemize}